 In Section \ref{tangentcone}, we take the closure of $L^{\circ}$, denoted by $L$.
 To prove $L$ is a closed submanifold, we need two extra ingredients.
 First, the gradient of $\varphi$ diverges to infinity near the edges of the convex polygon away from the vertices, and therefore, the edges give no contribution to the closure of the special Lagrangian; this uses some analysis on the real Monge-Amp\`ere equation.
 Second, the vertex contributions introduce only smooth points to the special Lagrangian; this uses some geometric measure theory, as well as the classification of $U(1)$-invariant special Lagrangian cones in $\mathbb{C}^3$, following some earlier idea of Joyce \cite{MR2122282}.
 In Section \ref{Asymptotic-behavior}, we prove an exponential decay estimate and show that $L$ has the expected asymptotic behavior.
 In Section \ref{topology}, we prove $L$ is homeomorphic to an $n$-holed 3-sphere.
 This concludes the proof of Theorem \ref{generalizationDonaldsonScaduto}.

-\textbf{Acknowledgement.} We thank our common teacher Prof. Simon Donaldson for suggesting this problem to us.
-S.E. thanks Mark Haskins and Rafe Mazzeo for discussions on related topics.
-Y.L. is supported by the Clay Maths Research Fellowship.
+\textbf{Acknowledgement.} We thank our common teacher Prof. Simon Donaldson for suggesting this problem to us and the referee for useful comments on the previous draft.
+S.H. thanks Mark Haskins and Rafe Mazzeo for discussions on related topics.
+Y.L. was supported by the Clay Maths Research Fellowship.